SysKitTeam/SPDG/README.md

 * Customized SharePoint groups
 * Unique permissions

 SPDG uses random names from the .csv files stored in the directory.
 Based on that data, it generates user names, web applications, sites, site collections, and other SharePoint content.
+[Learn more...](https://github.com/Acceleratio/SPDG/wiki/Help)

 Please note that SPDG does not support SharePoint 2007.